Economy of Cuba: Post-Fidel Castro reforms (2011–2021)

 On 20 December 2011, a new credit policy allowed Cuban banks to finance entrepreneurs and individuals wishing to make major purchases to make home improvements in addition to farmers.
 "Cuban banks have long provided loans to farm cooperatives, they have offered credit to new recipients of farmland in usufruct since 2008, and in 2011 they began making loans to individuals for business and other purposes".

-The system of rationed food distribution in Cuba was known as the Libreta de Abastecimiento ("Supplies booklet").
+The system of rationed food distribution in Cuba was known as the Libreta de Abastecimiento ("supplies booklet").
 As of 2012 ration books at bodegas still procured rice, oil, sugar, and matches above the government average wage of £15 monthly.

-Raul Castro signed Law 313 in September 2013 to set up a special economic zone, the first in the country, in the port city of Mariel.
+Raúl Castro signed Law 313 in September 2013 to set up a special economic zone, the first in the country, in the port city of Mariel.
+The zone is exempt from normal Cuban economic legislation.
 On 22 October 2013, the government eventually announced its intention to end the dual-currency system.
 The convertible peso (CUC) was no longer issued from 1 January 2021 and ceased circulation on 30 December 2021.

 The achievements of the radical social policy of socialist Cuba, which enabled social advancement for the formerly underprivileged classes, were curbed by the economic crisis and the low wages of recent decades.
 The socialist leadership is reluctant to tackle this problem because it touches a core aspect of its revolutionary legitimacy.
 As a result, Cuba's National Bureau of Statistics (ONE) publishes little data on the growing socio-economic divide.
 A nationwide scientific survey shows that social inequalities have become increasingly visible in everyday life and that the Afro-Cuban population is structurally disadvantaged.
-The report notes that while 58 percent of white Cubans have incomes of less than $3,000 a year, that proportion reaches 95 percent among Afro-Cubans.
+The report notes that while 58% of white Cubans have incomes of less than $3,000 a year, that proportion reaches 95% among Afro-Cubans.
 Afro-Cubans, moreover, receive a very limited portion of family remittances from the Cuban-American community in South Florida, which is mostly white.
 Remittances from family members from abroad serve often as starting capital for the emerging private sector.
 The most lucrative branches of business, such as restaurants and lodgings, are run by white people in particular.

 In February 2019, Cuban voters approved a new constitution granting the right to private property and greater access to free markets while also maintaining Cuba's status as a socialist state.
 In June 2019, the 16th ExpoCaribe trade fair took place in Santiago.
 Since 2014, the Cuban economy has seen a dramatic uptick in foreign investment.
 In November 2019, Cuba's state newspaper, Granma, published an article acknowledging that despite the deterioration in relations between the U.S. and Cuban governments, the Cuban government continued to make efforts to attract foreign investment in 2018.
-In December 2018, 525 foreign direct investment projects were reported in Cuba, a dramatic increase from the 246 projects reported in 2014.
+In December 2018, the official Cuban News Agency reported that 525 foreign direct investment projects were reported in Cuba, a dramatic increase from the 246 projects reported in 2014.

-In February 2021, the Cuban Cabinet authorized private initiatives in more than 1800 occupations.